-James scoughed at Conrad’s technique and compared his situation of elucation to buckets of water being passed on for the improvised extinction of a fire, before reaching our apprehension.
+James coughed at Conrad’s technique and compared his situation of elocution to buckets of water being passed on for the improvised extinction of a fire, before reaching our apprehension.
 In a nutshell, Conrad creates a sense of suspense but it’s like it’s created for nothing because the end does not live up to the promises.

 I – Adventures at sea

-- James Fenimore Cooper, who introduced the sea novel genre in American literature and used sea romances as a means to regain and recast identity in fiction.
-Like Cooper, Conrad was reticent to reveal details about his life (refusal to disclose any sense of privacy).
+James Fenimore Cooper, who introduced the sea novel genre in American literature and used sea romances as a means to regain and recast identity in fiction.
+Like Cooper, Conrad was reticent to reveal details about his life (a refusal to disclose any sense of privacy).

 The paradox is that you depend on the narrator to know the story but this “I” refuses to make too personal comments.
 Besides, different languages coexist in Lord Jim :